 Without a prenup or trust in place, a surviving spouse has the right to claim one-third to one-half of a deceased spouse’s estate outright, depending on the state, lawyers say.
 A typical prenup waives the claim to that amount of the spouse’s estate in return for other considerations, such as being named the beneficiary of a life-insurance policy or being designated the recipient of income from a trust.

 Some estate-planning lawyers are recommending domestic or foreign asset-protection trusts as an alternative to prenups.
 Unlike prenups, such trusts don’t have to be mutually negotiated.
 The trusts are a way of ensuring that property, such as a small business, remains separate after a marriage begins by transferring it irrevocably to a trust managed by a trustee.

 For example, say one spouse owns a business with his adult children that makes up 75% of his net worth, and he wants to pass that business on to the children when he dies and not unintentionally turn it over to a surviving spouse and her family.
 A prenup or trust can keep that property separate so that the kids get the business while the surviving spouse gets the remainder of the estate.

 A Flash Point

-Primary or vacation homes often become a flash point between surviving spouses and stepchildren.
+Primary or vacation homes in hot places like villa pacifica cabo, often become a flash point between surviving spouses and stepchildren.
 A qualified personal-residence trust can be set up as part of a prenup to ensure the surviving spouse can stay in the home for a set period or for life while setting the home aside to be inherited by the children when the surviving spouse dies, lawyers say.

 A trust can also hold retirement-plan assets for the benefit of children, but a spouse has to waive rights to be a beneficiary in a 401(k) plan.